-We invite publishers, libraries, research centers, societies, funders, aggregators, and other scholarly communication stakeholders to join Project Meerkat to develop guidelines and standards for digital scholarly monograph usage data and to construct a neutral organizational apparatus for the ongoing collection and aggregation of data about these scholarly publications.
+We envision publishers, libraries, research centers, societies, funders, aggregators, and other scholarly communication stakeholders joining Project Meerkat to develop guidelines and standards for digital scholarly monograph usage data and constructing a neutral organizational apparatus for the ongoing collection and aggregation of data about these scholarly publications.

 Statement of need

 Collecting, aggregating, and analyzing data to produce metrics is easier than ever before.
 In the realm of academic research, data on the digital distribution of scholarly content provides new opportunities to understand the publishing ecosystem.
 A range of stakeholders currently generates and collects this data, often as products of content usage or sales.

 There is growing concern about the ownership of, access to, and analysis of this data for “predictive bibliometrics.”
 Despite the growing demand for rich data and predictive analytics, the high costs of providing or purchasing data-related services are reinforcing inequities in the academic publishing landscape.
 Furthermore, the challenges associated with gathering, integrating, interpreting, and reporting usage data limit the ability of individual publishers, libraries, and other stakeholders to identify—much less predict—important usage trends and opportunities through which these organizations might extend their impact.